Tuesday, August 29, 2023

 The witch court adjourned on September 22, 1692, and never met again.
 Everyone welcomed the end of the w/c trials -- notable exceptions: Cotton Mather, William Stoughton, and John Hathorne (ancestor of Nathaniel?).

 King William's War continued.
 King William's War: American theater of the war between France and England of the Nine Years' War.
-It was the first of six colonial wars before France finally conceded American land east of the Mississippi.
+It was the first of six colonial wars before France finally conceded American land west of the Mississippi.
 [Jefferson, Louisiana Purchase, 1803.]

 Judges tried to forget and tried to move on.

-The only judge was the only judge whoever changed his mind about the trials: Judge Samuel Sewall.
+The only judge who was the only judge whoever changed his mind about the trials: Judge Samuel Sewall.

 Chapter 14: I Am Beyond Conception Vile